 Dr Iain Barton (Part-time)

 - Key fact:

-- Get industry ready on this IMechE accredited degree, which achieves consistently high graduate employment rates and is also available on a day release basis.
+- Get industry ready with this IMechE accredited degree that consistently achieves high graduate employment rates and can be studied on a day release basis.

 Watch: The learning and teaching experience

 The optional modules listed are those that are most likely to be available, but they may be subject to change.

 - Design, Materials and Manufacturing